 University of Cambridge

 Please send inquiries to the Chair of the committee via bookprizes@frenchcolonial.org.
-The deadline for submission of books published in 2023 will be January 31, 2024.
+Submissions of books published in 2024 will be accepted between January 1, 2025 to February 28, 2025.

 Veuillez envoyer des demandes de renseignements au président du comité par mél à bookprizes@frenchcolonial.org.
-Le délai de soumission des livres publiés en 2023 sera le 31 janvier 2024.
+Le délai de soumission des livres publiés en 2024 seront acceptées du 1er janvier 2025 au 28 février 2025.

 2023 Boucher Book Prize Winner